codejake/math-sheets/Readme.md

 ## Thanks

-If you like these pages, and you're feeling generous, you may send Bitcoin to `bc1qhau4ayzyfrntnm67zku4c2es3yn7u7mekw6afh`
+If you like these pages, and you're feeling generous, you can contribute to my coffee fund by sending Bitcoin to `bc1qhau4ayzyfrntnm67zku4c2es3yn7u7mekw6afh`